-Leaving war photography behind, and motivated by the liberation from the constraints of magazine assignments that co-founding Magnum in 1947 afforded him, Rodger embarked on an epic journey through Africa.
+Leaving war photography behind, and liberated from the constraints of magazine assignments that co-founding Magnum in 1947 afforded him, Rodger embarked on an epic journey through Africa.
 Travelling over 28,000 miles from Johannesburg to the Mediterranean, the trip enabled him to escape the chaos of post-war Europe and to pursue his personal photography.
 An avid writer, he developed what he referred to as a package story – recording his experiences in words and making photographs to accompany them.
 This term has remained in use with the media to this day.

 ‘In the heart of the Sudan, and to the west of the White Nile, there is a strange, unreal land which the hand of time has hardly touched in passing.’
 George Rodger